 As a schoolboy, Keats distinguished himself academically, but tragedy was a constant and close companion.
 When he was eight years old, his father died, falling from his horse after visiting John and his brother at their boarding school.
 Six years later his mother also died from tuberculosis and John was left in the care of his grandmother and two guardians appointed by his late mother.

 In the autumn of 1810, Keats left school and began an apprenticeship as a surgeon and apothecary.
-He then enrolled as a medical student at Guy’s Hospital a year later, demonstrating a clear aptitude for medicine, by winning an early promotion to “dresser”, somewhat akin to the role a junior doctor might perform today.
-Everyone assumed his path was now set.
+He then enrolled as a medical student at Guy’s Hospital a year later, demonstrating an apparent aptitude for medicine, by winning an early promotion to “dresser”, somewhat akin to the role a junior doctor might perform today.
+Everyone assumed he was now on a settled career path.

-Tuberculosis has been referred to as the Keats family illness.
+Tuberculosis is known as the Keats family illness.
 His mother died from the disease, and Keats was now nursing his brother Tom who had contracted the illness.
-It is likely that John was infected during this time.
+It is likely that John succumbed to infection during this time.

-After his brother’s death in December 1819 he moved to Wentworth Place, which was owned by his friend Charles Brown.
-Wentworth Place is a beautifully proportioned Georgian house, set close to Hampstead Heath and it was here, in a miraculous period of a few short months in the winter of 1818-1819 that he wrote his greatest poems, including five of his most famous Odes.
+After his brother’s death in December 1819, he moved to Wentworth Place, which was owned by his friend Charles Brown.
+Wentworth Place is a beautifully proportioned Georgian house, set close to Hampstead Heath and it was here, in a miraculous period of a few short months in the winter of 1818-1819 that he wrote his most celebrated poems, including five of his most famous Odes.

 Negative Capability – How It Shaped His Work

 Keats was a prolific letter writer throughout his life.
 In a letter to his brother George and Tom dated 21st December 1817 first used the term ‘Negative Capability.”
-This is the state in which we are:
+Negative capability is the state in which we are:

 He wrote later: